evilsysadmin/kube-devenv/README.md

-###  Skaffold POC example -Node.js with hot-reload
+###  Kubernetes dev environment

 - deploys with helm , in local k3d cluster + local image registry
 - creates cluster load balancer

 Simple example based on Node.js demonstrating the file synchronization mode.

-#### Tooling
+#### Tooling requirements

 - k9s
 - k3d
+- Tilt
-- skaffold
+- Docker desktop

-The makefile flow tries to ensure tooling is available locally.
+The makefile flow tries to ensure tooling is available locally. (except Docker desktop)

+#### Network requirements

+- Cluster listens locally on:
+  - tcp 6443
+  - tcp 80
+  - tcp 443

 #### Init

+Ensure your user can do passwordless sudo.
+If not,do this:

+sudo chmod +w /etc/sudoers

+(this will make /etc/sudoers writable, it will ask once for sudo paswswd)

+sudo vi /etc/paswswd

+and add at end of file:

+$USERNAME ALL=(ALL) NOPASSWD: ALL

+(replace $USERNAME with your username.
+If you dont know it , do whoami in shell to get it)

+Then revert /etc/sudoers to readonly:

+sudo chmod -w /etc/sudoers

 ```bash
 make bootstrap # to download the tooling, if needed ,and setup the cluster.
 This will take a few minutes on first run.